birgerosterberg/groovebox/README.md

 Added if check if audio is found or not because it was giving error message in the consle when i i pressed a key that didnt exist else!

 Using data-key function for the pad sample player so i can reuse the function and i only have to give the onclick the same number as the data-key that i use for the "keyPlay" function.
 Reusing as much as possible!

+When pressing Reset button due to both the Loop and Backing Tracks play music with the same function they disturb eachother...
+Have to make my own functions for each of them to work properly.